 Thought of as an older persons problem, osteoporosis is now a threat to the younger generation and it is their diet that could be to blame.

-A recent survey has found that 70% of 18 – 35 year olds are currently, or have previously been, dieting.
+A survey found that 70% of 18 – 35 year olds are currently, or have previously been, dieting.
 So what’s new there you say?

 But it is affecting their bones, and in particular the 20% who had cut or significantly reduced dairy in their diet.
 Dairy is an important source of calcium, vital in building bone strength when you are young.